Ewanrigg

 The We Will campaign: Transforming youth mental health awareness

-With a large proportion of residents under the age of 19, engaging young people was an important aim from the start.
-The Ewanrigg Big Local partnership set up a youth committee and engaged young people who had participated in a community campaign to save local hospital beds.
+With a large proportion of residents under the age of 19, engaging young people was an important aim from the start of Big Local.
+The Ewanrigg partnership set up a youth committee and engaged young people who had participated in a community campaign to save local hospital beds.
 The partnership felt that they achieved strong engagement by responding to concerns and investing in their development.

 The We Will campaign group delivered their campaign over seven years.
 Key achievements included:

-• A visit from Prince William in 2019, which resulted in the Prince sharing the group’s short film BOY’ on Instagram.
-A year later their Just Listen‘ animation attracted more than a million views in a single month.
+• A visit from Prince William in 2019, which resulted in him sharing the group’s short film BOY’ on Instagram.
+A year later their Just Listen animation attracted more than a million views in a single month.

 • Working with school senior leadership teams to set up mental health initiatives and creating practical guides for improving youth mental health in schools and workplaces.
 One school leader said that the campaign taught us a lot about how to do this with a really student-centred approach”.